October 27 – 30, 2022

 Call the Palm Canyon Resort directly (at the number shown above) and let them know you’re reserving a room and/or RV spot for the Nightfall Star Party.
 Be sure to mention Nightfall to avoid being told everything is already reserved.
 Hotel rooms for Nightfall go quickly.
 We highly recommend that you reserve your accommodations prior to June or July, if not sooner.

-Lodging options include: staying in a hotel room, RV camping in a space you reserved, tent camping in an RV space you reserved, staying at a nearby hotel or RV park, or attending just for the day.
-All lodging and/or RV camping fees are the responsibility of the attendee and are paid directly to the resort.
+Lodging options include: Staying in a hotel room or RV space at the Palm Canyon Hotel & RV Resort, staying at a nearby hotel or RV park in the town of Borrego Springs, camping in the Borrego Springs Desert State Park or attending just for the day.
+If staying on-site, all lodging and/or RV camping fees are the responsibility of the attendee and are paid directly to the resort.
 If you decide to attend Nightfall but wish to lodge elsewhere, you may still setup your equipment at Nightfall.
 Its security is your responsibility as the RAS and the Palm Canyon Hotel take no responsibility for any damage or theft to your unattended equipment.

 You may attend Nightfall for just 1 night* or up to 5 nights*.
 Or, as mentioned above, you can just stop by for the day and into the night for no fee.* Many people make Nightfall an annual vacation and stay from Wednesday through Sunday or even until Monday.
 Nightfall typically offers sunny autumn days with mild temperatures—great for exploring the surrounding Anza-Borrego Desert State Park or just hanging out at the hotel’s pools and hot tubs.